gbrunner/developing-with-imagery/Week 2/README.md

 # Lecture - Interfacing with imagery in Azure, AWS, and Google Cloud

-## Part 1 - Geting Data into the Cloud
+## Part 1 - Private Storage
+*For this class, all students will need azure storage accounts.*

 ## Private Buckets
 ### Azure Blob Storage